GeorgOhneH/WerbeSkip/thoughts/README.md

 for i in range(len(array)):
     snippet = array[i-filter_size:i]
-    if np.any(snippet > 0.97):  # checks if network is sure that he found a logo filters.append(1)
+    if np.any(snippet > 0.97):  # checks if network is sure that it found a logo filters.append(1)
     else:
         filters.append(0)